The patient always comes first

 O-arm is an intraoperative 3D imaging capability that allows for on table CT scanning and if integrated with navigation platform such as Stealth system, it can assist in directing instrumentation to be guided into the Spinal Bones to aid in fusion surgery.

 Gone are the days of the traditional open surgeries of the spine, nowadays the modern application of technology and advancement in imaging has revolutionised the way we perform surgeries and enable patients recovery!
 Every aspect of spinal surgical care has evolved into state of the art that aims to get patients restore fast and minimising surgical trauma.
-At Spine Ortho Clinic, our surgeons use Early Recovery Anaesthetic Surgery protocols to get our patients ambulant immediately to mitigate associated complications and use advanced surgical technique such as Keyhole surgery fusions and Stab incision instrumentation method using O-arm and Robotics and use adjuncts to limit blood loss which all enable faster rehabilitaiton after your surgeries.
+At Spine Ortho Clinic, our surgeons use Early Recovery Anaesthetic Surgery protocols to get our patients ambulant immediately to mitigate associated complications and use advanced surgical technique such as Keyhole surgery fusions and Stab incision instrumentation method using O-arm and Robotics and use adjuncts to limit blood loss which all enable faster rehabilitation after your surgeries.

+Most instances of SIJ dysfunction can be managed with oral medications, physical therapy and injections.
+Patients with debilitating disease, who fail to respond to non-operative measures may benefit from surgery.
 The aim of surgery is to prevent abnormal motion and instability at the joint which is the main cause of pain.
 This is achieved by placing screws or other hardware across the joint to stabilize it.
+Our preferred method of fixation utilizes minimally invasive techniques with O-arm navigation to improve our outcomes and reduce recovery times from surgery.

 The Sacroiliac joints (SIJ) are located in the back of the pelvis.
 It is formed where the Iliac bones on either side of the pelvis meet the sacral bone at the lower part of your spine.
+As with other joints, the SI joint too can undergo wear and tear, get injured or have the ligaments fail.
+A dysfunctional SI joint may cause pain in the lower back, buttocks, legs and groin.
+Other conditions may give you similar symptoms and it is important to have your doctor carefully assess you for an accurate diagnosis.